AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is Road Rage?

-While this is an extreme example, road rage comes in various forms.
+According to Everytown Research, there were 140 fatalities in the country from road rage-related shootings in 2022.2 While shootings are an extreme example of road rage, it comes in various forms.
 Minor incidents may involve screaming profanities or making obscene gestures at another driver.
 But road rage can quickly escalate into more aggressive driving, such as tailgating, weaving, driving over the speed limit, making rude gestures, and cutting other drivers off.

 DID YOU KNOW?

-According to the National Highway Traffic Safety Administration, the term “aggressive driving” first came to be in the 1990s as a way to label “dangerous on-the-road behaviors”.2
+According to the National Highway Traffic Safety Administration, the term “aggressive driving” first came to be in the 1990s as a way to label “dangerous on-the-road behaviors.”

 As driving becomes more aggressive, it becomes more dangerous.
 Even something as seemingly harmless as hand gestures can escalate a situation to violence.